SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

 Especially for the last prerequisite, please check the [Dependencies and privileges](#5-Dependencies-and-privileges) chapter!

-## 3. Export existing container
+## 3. Export an existing container

 3.1.
-Find the consumer subaccount id of which you want to export the container from the Subscription Management Dashboard.
+Find the ID of the consumer tenant of which you want to export using the Subscription Management Dashboard.

 [<img src="./images/export_010.png" width="500" />](./images/export_010.png)